joyceft/Music-Player-Project/README.md

 - Filtered mislocation fields when parsing each row into Spark by fields length, fields datatypes
 - Filtered extremely large play_time and frequency, based on the avereage and range of other music apps daily play time.(average play_time > 8h/day)
 - Filtered abnormal song_length and impute missing song_length with average play_time in the entire period
-- Extracted variables mainly useful for churn prediction.
-Dropped song_name, singer, etc to reduce dataset size, reduce redundency and save analysis costs
+- Extracted variables from each type log, mainly useful for churn prediction.
+Dropped song_name, singer, etc to reduce dataset size, reduce redundency and save analysis costs.
--
+- **Downsampling**
+purpose: shrink dataset size, balance churn/active rate